calooper/Jets/README.md

 various types of aircrafts with their respected attributes (speed, range, price, etc.).
-Each aircraft is created as an object and stored into an ArrayList in a class called Airfield, which serves as a repository for for the aircraft inventory.
+Each aircraft is created as an object and stored into an ArrayList in a class called Airfield, which serves as a repository for the current inventory.
 There are 3 different categories of aircrafts - fighter - trainer - and transport.
 Each of those three types of planes have their own class are are all subclasses of an abstract class called Jet.

 A class called JetApplication is where the program starts from the main method.
-The main calls a launch method where the user is immediately prompted with a menu of item options to select from:
+The main calls a launch method where the user is immediately prompted with a menu of options to select from:

 1. List fleet
 2. Fly a jet